 Early History of the Clapper family

-Another 178 words (13 lines of text) covering the years 1332, 1678, 1609, 1691 and 1760 are included under the topic Early Clapper History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Clapper research.
+Another 57 words (4 lines of text) covering the years 1332, 1678, 1609, 1691 and 1760 are included under the topic Early Clapper History in all our PDF Extended History products and printed products wherever possible.

 Clapper Spelling Variations